-5 Questions with Sydney Berry, MSPC Senior Content Strategist
+5 Questions with Sydney Berry, MSPC Senior Content Manager

 By Erin Madsen | April 3, 2019

-Sydney Berry has spent the last six years of her career at MSPC, first as an intern, then associate editor and now as senior editor and senior content strategist.
+Sydney Berry has spent the last 10 years of her career at MSPC, first as an intern, then associate editor, senior editor and senior content strategist, and now senior content manager.
 Combining her skills in journalism and content creation, Sydney works on a number of projects at MSPC.

-As a senior editor and content strategist at MSPC, Sydney primarily writes and edits for UnitedHealthcare’s Renew magazine.
+Sydney primarily works on projects for Anytime Fitness, Waxing the City and UnitedHealthcare’s Renew magazine.
 She also works on video projects, social campaigns and content strategy for several other MSPC clients.

 In today’s edition of 5 Questions we get to learn more about Sydney: